 RV batteries use 12-volt direct current energy with deep cycle capability.
 This type of energy is typically enough to power small RV systems and appliances.
 The size of your RV and the number of systems and appliances you want to power will dictate how many batteries you need.

 You won’t always be able to power all of your systems and appliances, because things like air conditioners use a lot of power.
 However, these batteries can discharge and charge repeatedly without damage.

-These types of batteries are measured with amp-hours, so you can calculate how long your batteries will last by determining how many amps you need per hour.
+This Durable battery type are measured with amp-hours, so you can calculate how long your batteries will last by determining how many amps you need per hour.